natgeo1997/natgeo1997/README.md

 ## Hi, I'm Natalia 👋

 Data & BI Analyst with an MBA in Data Science.
-I work with data analysis, dashboards, and process automation, turning business questions into clear metrics and actionable insights.
+I work with data analysis and business intelligence, developing dashboards and analyses that turn business questions into clear metrics and actionable insights.

 ### What I do
 - Data Analysis & Business Intelligence (Power BI)